oluwapoloreoyeniji/alx-system_engineering-devops/0x02-shell_redirections/README.md

-The script: 13-unique takes a list of words as input and prints only words that appear exactly once The script: 14-findthatword display lines containing the pattern root from the file /etc/passwd The script: 15-countthat word dispalys the number of lines that contain the pattern bin in file /etc/passwd The script: display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd
+The script: 13-unique takes a list of words as input and prints only words that appear exactly once The script: 14-findthatword display lines containing the pattern root from the file /etc/passwd The script: 15-countthat word dispalys the number of lines that contain the pattern bin in file /etc/passwd The script: 16-whatsnext displays lines containing the pattern “root” and 3 lines after them in the file /etc/passwdThe script: 17-hidethisword displays all the lines in the file /etc/passwd that do not contain the pattern “bin”